COMP6258-Reproducibility-Challenge/PRUNING-NEURAL-NETWORKS-AT-INITIALIZATION-WHY-ARE-WE-MISSING-THE-MARK-/README.md

   <p align="center">Test Accuracy of Ablations on Pruning Methods</p>
 </p>

+This reimplementation produces outcomes that align with those reported in the original study for all pruning strategies except inverted SynFlow.

 ## Reference

 [1] Frankle, Jonathan, et al. "Pruning neural networks at initialization: Why are we missing the mark?." arXiv preprint arXiv:2009.08576 (2020). https://doi.org/10.48550/arXiv.2009.08576